ebauss/range-rat-landing-page/_pages/privacypolicy.md

 ## Information We Collect

 ### 1. Data You Provide Directly
-- **Account Information:** If the app allows account creation, we may collect your name, email address, and password.
 - **Shot Tracking Data:** Information about your golf practice sessions, including distances, shot shapes, and heights, is stored locally or in the cloud.

 ### 2. Automatically Collected Information